ufukty/gonfique/docs/directives.md

 ### `parent` directive

-Use `parent: name` directive to add a reference of parent to child.
+Use `parent: FieldName` directive to add a reference of parent to child.
 This will be useful when the data defines a hierarchy that a traceback from a child to root is needed.

 Considering the config file...